 ExpressVPN specializes in making its service easy-to-use and as layman-friendly as possible.
 One wrinkle is that you need to enter a unique activation code.
-This is available via your subscriptions page on the ExpressVPN website.
+This is available via your subscription page on the ExpressVPN website.

 Once installed, all you need do is select a location and hit the big friendly Connect button!